 The concept of Circular Economy (CE) has gained significant traction in both academic and industrial spheres over the past decade.
 While transitioning towards a CE is intuitively associated with a more sustainable society, there has been limited examination of its economic viability.
 To address this gap, there is a need for macroeconomic tools that can assess the impacts of CE policies on society, the economy, and the ecosystem.
 The field of ecological macroeconomics can fulfil this requirement through various promising modelling approaches.

 This chapter aims to achieve two objectives.
 Firstly, it provides a brief overview of the literature on macroeconomic modelling advancements in addressing CE issues, with a focus on the most widely used approaches and tools.
 Secondly, the chapter argues that combining input-output (IO) analysis with stock-flow consistent (SFC) modelling represents one of the most promising methods to simulate, evaluate, and compare CE strategies.
-To support this argument, the main features of a simplified IO-SFC model for a capitalist economy are presented and discussed.
-In this model, money is endogenously created, production is driven by demand, and the macro-economy is divided into industries that produce goods and services while generating waste and CO2 emissions.
+To support this argument, the main features of a simplified IO-SFC model for a multi-regional capitalist economy under different exchange-rate regimes are presented and discussed.
+In this model, money is endogenously created, production is driven by demand, and the macro-economy is divided into one or two regions and industries that produce goods and services while generating waste and CO2 emissions.

 Before a systematic in-depth investigation of many CE scenarios, our preliminary results indicate that restructuring production and consumption patterns to adopt CE-driven practices alone is insufficient to ensure the transition towards a more sustainable economy, as long as production decisions remain driven solely by private interests.
 For instance, critical industries for the CE transition may employ more men than women and thus reinforce, rather than weaken, the gender income gap.
 Similarly, CE interventions restricted to the Global North may lead to economic losses, unemployment, or over-extraction of natural resources in the Global South if the core-periphery structure of the international division of labour is neglected.
 In sum, activist government action is indispensable in planning a just transition to a circular economy, which cannot be left to market forces alone.